enze-chen/enze-chen.github.io/README.md

 ### Sandia National Laboratories (SNL)
 During the summer of 2018, I was a R&D Intern at [SNL](https://www.sandia.gov/){:target="_blank"} in Albuquerque, NM.
 I worked in the [Center for Computing Research](https://cfwebprod.sandia.gov/cfdocs/CompResearch/index.cfm){:target="_blank"} in the Multiscale Science Department (Org.
 1444).
 My mentors were [John Mitchell](https://cfwebprod.sandia.gov/cfdocs/CompResearch/templates/insert/profile.cfm?jamitch){:target="_blank"} and [Jay Lofstead](https://cfwebprod.sandia.gov/cfdocs/CompResearch/templates/insert/profile.cfm?gflofst){:target="_blank"}, and I assisted in the development of a new I/O (Input/Output) system that drastically reduces the computational resource requirements of large-scale additive manufacturing simulations in [SPPARKS](https://spparks.sandia.gov/){:target="_blank"}.
-We have a forthcoming publication in the proceedings of the [*34th IEEE International Parallel & Distributed Processing Symposium (IPDPS) 2020*](http://www.ipdps.org/ipdps2020/2020-.html){:target="_blank"}.
+This work has been communicated in the conference proceedings of the [*34th IEEE International Parallel & Distributed Processing Symposium (IPDPS) 2020*](https://ieeexplore.ieee.org/abstract/document/9139788){:target="_blank"}.

 ### Citrine Informatics